-Inventories Costing - work in process and finished goods
+Inventories Costing - work in process and finished goods How our audit addressed the key audit matter

-As at September 30, 2022, the inventories balance was \$5.3 million, which was comprised of raw materials, work in process and finished goods.
+As at September 30, 2023, the inventories balance was \$5.6 million, which was comprised of raw materials, work in process and finished goods.
 Inventory is recorded at the lower of cost and net realizable value.
 The cost for work in process and finished goods includes direct costs incurred in production including raw materials, direct labour, depreciation and directly attributable overhead costs and indirect overhead costs based on normal operating capacity.
+The Company uses the weighted average cost method to measure the cost of work in process and finished goods.
 Note 3 of the consolidated financial statements describes the accounting policy for inventories.

-Auditing the Group's inventory costing requires significant audit effort in performing procedures to evaluate management's application of the standard cost and overhead absorption for work in process and finished goods inventories due to the inputting of various inventory cost elements.
+Auditing the Company's inventory costing requires significant audit effort in performing procedures to evaluate management's application of the standard cost and overhead absorption for work in process and finished goods inventories due to the inputting of various inventory cost elements.
 As a result, the nature of management's process gives rise to a risk that an error may occur in the costing process for work in process and finished goods inventories.